 not by a long shot.

-Heroines: Marcelle Karp, Debbie Stoller, Courtney Love, riot
+Heroines: Marcelle Karp, Debbie Stoller, Courtney Love, riot grrls

 Keywords: Cunt.
 Bitch.
 Bust.
 Chick.

-[pulloutbox]second-wavers are seen as holding Victorian values
+Second-wavers are seen as holding Victorian values

 Heroines: Naomi Wolf, Natasha Walter